-:
+Keywords:

+man-made pond; nutrient cycling; metabolism; terrestrial leaf litter; microbes

 Abstract:

 Man-made ponds represent an important aquatic habitat in Virginia and the Southeastern Unite States, but little is known about how these systems process terrestrial leaf litter.
 Terrestrial leaf litter is recognized to be an important source of organic nutrients to aquatic systems and can alter their productivity and the way they retain inorganic nutrients.
 The proposed project evaluates the effect of terrestrial leaf litter on sediment metabolism and nutrient retention in man-made ponds.
 We propose a laboratory experiment where we will incubate sediments from man-made ponds under ambient and elevated nutrient conditions with and without terrestrial leaf litter.
 We will measure the effect of these treatments on the retention of nutrients (N, P, and organic C) by the sediments and on the metabolic rate and growth of sediment microorganisms.
 These data will allow us to develop a better understanding of the role of man-made ponds in landscape nutrient and organic matter processing, which will inform decisions about nutrient management in regions with abundant man-made ponds like Virginia.